nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 Step 2.
 The user executes `add stock; i/tomato; q/10; p/$0.40;` command to add a tomato ingredient into the `stock`.
 Further, the user may add more ingredients into the current `stock`.
 Suppose the user executes `add stock; i/potato; q/5; p/$0.40;` and `add stock; i/rice; q/3; p/$0.40;` as well.

 Step 3.
 The user can now search against the current `stock` to see if an ingredient is stored in the `stock`.
-The user now executes `search stock; tomato`, which will display the following result in the image.
+The user now executes `search stock; tomato;`, which will display the following result in the image.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/59989652/77285807-d9d6f580-6d0c-11ea-8716-b4cb55877662.PNG">